 - 6. Make an indelible first impression (above-the-fold)

-- 8. Add context with visual aids
+- 8. Add context to layout with visual aids

 - 9. Support benefits with features